 When your spine is in proper alignment these receptors only report movements and changes to the area (normal input).

-When you are shifted (subluxated), your spine is out of optimal position, and these receptors are firing a barrage of signals to your brain telling it something is not right.
+When a joint is damaged, irritated or is out of it’s optimal position, these receptors are firing a barrage of signals to your brain telling it something is not right.
 This works in a feedback loop so your brain gets the message and has to come up with a response.
 The usual response to this is muscles tighten (spasm), reduced motion, and the end results can be pain.

 This can not only lead to the symptoms above but it can lead to further degeneration due to increased spinal dysfunction.
 Even if the symptoms subside for a period of time you will be more at risk for re-aggravation.